ihnorton/Arduino.jl/README.md

+# This was a fork of a repository which no longer exists.
+Archived.

 At the moment, this is a set of basic functions to communicate with the Arduino (http://www.arduino.cc).
 It should probably cover 98% of use cases.
 It uses the MIT licensed Arduino-serial library, made by Tod E. Kurt,